 Here’s what you can expect from the accessibility mode:

 Perceivable texts.
-Clear fonts and high contrast make it easy for a person with a visual impairment to read the text on the screen.
+Clear fonts and high contrast make it easier for a person with a visual impairment to read the text on the screen.
 In the accessibility mode, courses created with iSpring Suite feature the comfortable sans-serif typeface Segoe UI.

 Minimalistic layout.
-Quizzes and interactions include only the most necessary elements, which keeps the interface clear of distractions.
+Courses and quizzes include only the most necessary elements, which keeps the interface clear of distractions.
 If your course slides include animations, transition effects, and elements set to autostart, they won’t appear in the accessibility mode.
 Such neat and succinct slides are easy to navigate for those who use only a keyboard to work on a computer.

 Screen reader-friendly content.
 Screen readers, as the name suggests, turn text into speech and allow users to navigate with the keyboard, e.g., jump between elements, select checkboxes, and fill in fields.
 This way, people with visual impairments can use computers without anyone’s assistance.